rlgeb/notes/eecs280-notes.md

 syntax: `ClassName::~ClassName(){}`

-copy contructor: passing arguments by-value
+copy contructor: passing arguments by-value tasks:<br />
-tasks:
-1. allocate an array of the same size as the source sets
+1. allocate an array of the same size as the source sets<br />
-2. copy each element from the source to the new
+2. copy each element from the source to the new<br />
-3. copy all the other members
+3. copy all the other members<br />

 syntax:`AClass(const AClass &source);`